syncfusion-content/wpf-docs/wpf/Circular-ProgressBar/Getting-Started.md

 1. Add the following required assembly references to the project:
     * Syncfusion.SfProgressBar.WPF
-2. Import Syncfusion WPF schema **http://schemas.syncfusion.com/wpf** the in XAML page.
+2. Import Syncfusion&reg; WPF schema **http://schemas.syncfusion.com/wpf** the in XAML page.
 3. Declare the SfCircularProgressBar control in the XAML page.

 {% capture codesnippet1 %}